Comparing Vectrus (NYSE:VEC) & Aris Water Solutions (NYSE:ARIS)

-Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better business?
-We will contrast the two businesses based on the strength of their dividends, analyst recommendations, risk, valuation, profitability, institutional ownership and earnings.
+Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC) are both small-cap administrative and support and waste management and remediation services companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their risk, earnings, profitability, institutional ownership, dividends, analyst recommendations and valuation.

-89.8% of Vectrus shares are held by institutional investors.
-3.2% of Vectrus shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+89.8% of Vectrus shares are owned by institutional investors.
+3.2% of Vectrus shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Vectrus and Aris Water Solutions’ net margins, return on equity and return on assets.
+This table compares Aris Water Solutions and Vectrus’ net margins, return on equity and return on assets.

 |Net Margins